ni/monodrive-documentation/docs/FAQ.md

 ##### The simulator shows an "License is not found" message.

 - Ensure that you have copied a valid `license.txt` file into the correct folder, and that the name of the file is `license.txt`.
 It should be next to the VehicleAI.exe or the VehicleAI.uproject.

+##### Scenario Editor Licence Error/ Simulator License Error (Windows)

+I received this error message, "'Scenario Editor Licence Error' - the feature 'monodrive_scenario_editor' is not available", and I have a valid license in the correct location.

+ - Check to see if the simulator is able to connect to the server for license checks.
+[Click here to check connectivity](https://api.monodrive.io/api/v1/status), if there is no connectivity
+    - Ensure that you are online for access
+    - Check the firewall settings on your Windows machine is not blocking access to the network for vehicleAI / UE4Editor.exe.
+- Check the Logs to see if there is another issue, you can find the logs [here]((./#find-error-log)).

 <p>&nbsp;</p>